 Since this plant grows in the shade of taller trees in nature, keep it out of direct sunlight.
 Bright, indirect light is best.
 If it starts to fade to a pale green it needs more light.

 Lucky bamboo likes warm temperatures, in the 65° to 90°F range.

 Caution—this plant is toxic to cats!

 If you wish, you can transplant lucky bamboo in the soil.

 If the stalks get too tall, cut them off and start a new plant by rooting the stalks in water.
 Keep them in a shady area until new roots form, then plant them in soil or pebbles.
 Tie a gold or red ribbon around the stalks to hold them together and to symbolize good fortune.

 Young stalks can be trained to curl by using wire to hold them or you can try blocking light on three sides of the plant causing it to grow toward the light.
 Keep turning as it grows to form the curve.
 This takes time, but makes for a fun project.
 Pliable stalks can also be braided or twisted together.

-Happy Year of the Rat!
+Many times Lucky Bamboo plants are given as an auspicious gift.
+We hope these tips give you years of good fortune growing Lucky Bamboo!
 Do you have a lucky bamboo plant?
 Let us know in the comments!